OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Smag Grotto/writeup.md

   <img width="940" height="409" alt="image" src="https://github.com/user-attachments/assets/ac370cd7-06ce-4615-9126-a9b298665ad3" />
 </p>

-Open it using wireshark and go through the packets found an HTTP POST login request :
+Open it using wireshark and go through the packets found an HTTP POST login request in which we found a new domain and some credentials in that wireshark file :
 <p align="center">
   <img width="940" height="612" alt="image" src="https://github.com/user-attachments/assets/9ee3f3bc-a01b-47f1-8192-4b5838df9951" />
 </p>

-We found a new domain and some credentials in that wireshark file